 - 1858 John Ruskin opened a School of Art in Cambridge, laying the foundation for the institution which became a university in 1992 and took the name Anglia Ruskin University (ARU) in 2005.

 - In 2014 ARU named the UK Entrepreneurial University of the Year at the Times Higher Education (THE) Awards 2014.

 - Today, Anglia Ruskin University is a modern, global university.
 35,000 students from 177 countries gain qualifications with us in four continents.
 Each year, we also help some 2,000 businesses to grow quicker and partner with organisations to deliver a spectrum of educational and commercial projects.

 Location and Transport

-- The university is based on two main campuses – one in the centre of Cambridge and one in Chelmsford, and another in Peterborough.
+- The university is based on three main campuses – one in the centre of Cambridge, one in Chelmsford, and another in Peterborough.

 - Applicants are admitted to the university based on an assessment that they: have the capacity to complete the pathway on which they are to be registered; can achieve the prescribed standard for the award; can satisfy the specific entry requirements for the pathway; places are available on the pathway.

 - Applicants who are unsuccessful when applying for a place on an honours degree may be offered a place on a foundation degree, or an extended degree with a foundation year, if one is available in a similar subject.